denocris/High-Performance-Computing-Technology/D7-hands-on/readme.rst

 Note
 ====

-To access the OpenStack dashboard and the virtual machine you need  to be connected either with ethernet connection or to connect to the hidden wireless network
+To access the OpenStack dashboard and the virtual machine you need to connected either with ethernet connection or to connect to the hidden wireless network
 ::

   MHPC